crsdc/badgerapp/README.md

-This repository can be used for issue tracking for now
+This repository can be used for issue tracking for now.

+Source code will be made available upon public release.